paging-turner/proc/README.md

 - Use the mouse-wheel to zoom in and out.
 - Right-click and drag to pan.

-- Enter text by selecting some pressing and typing.
+- Enter text by selecting some processes and typing.
 Backspace deletes from the end of the characters.
 - Press the "Tab" key when certain processes are selected to change their appearance.
 These special processes are:
     - Processes with only one input, only one output, or no inputs/outputs can be toggled to be invisible.
 This is useful if you want to have dangling wires or text labels.
         - Ex.
 If you wanted to draw a bare wire, you would connect two processes, and then toggle both processes to be invisible.
         - Ex.
 For a text label, create a process with no ins/outs, enter some text, then toggle the process to be invisible.
     - Processes with exactly 2 inputs or outputs can be toggled to look like a wire that changes directions (cups and caps).
-    - Processes with exaclt 1 input and 1 output will just look like a wire.
+    - Processes with exactly 1 input and 1 output will just look like a wire.
 - Ctrl-M will toggle on/off "rounded shapes" mode (Rounded shapes are still a bit wonky with their shape and sizing).